nanocosmos/documentation-net/docs/webrtc/nanostream_webrtc_whip_ingest.md

 ### Custom Publish Parameters

-You can append your own arguments to the stream name, for example `?passcode=abc&tenant=42`. nanoStream Cloud forwards them unchanged to your configured publish webhook — see [Custom Data With Query Parameters](../cloud/bintu_custom_webhooks#custom-data-with-query-parameters).
+You can append your own arguments to the stream name, for example `?passcode=abc&tenant=42`.
+The Bintu service passes these arguments unchanged to your configured publish webhook — see [Custom Data With Query Parameters](../cloud/bintu_custom_webhooks#custom-data-with-query-parameters).

 Because the stream name is itself a query parameter of the WHIP request, the arguments have to arrive **URL-encoded** at the WHIP endpoint: